Arleigh Burke-class destroyer: Modernization

 Also in 2016, four destroyers of the U.S. 6th Fleet based in Naval Station Rota, Spain (USS Carney, USS Ross, USS Donald Cook, and USS Porter) received self-protection upgrades, replacing one of their two Phalanx CIWS with a SeaRAM CIWS, which combines the Phalanx sensor dome with an 11-cell RIM-116 launcher.
 This was the first time the system was paired with an Aegis ship.
 Another four ships (USS Arleigh Burke, USS Roosevelt, USS Bulkeley, and USS Paul Ignatius) have since been forward-deployed to Rota and also received a SeaRAM.

-The AN/SLQ-32 EW suite used by the class is currently being upgraded under the Surface Electronic Warfare Improvement Program (SEWIP).
-The SEWIP Block 2 (AN/SLQ-32(V)6) features improved electronic support capability, and it was first installed on Arleigh Burke-class destroyers in 2014.
-As of 2022, it is in full-rate production for installation on the latest Arleigh Burke-class destroyers and for retrofit on existing ones, replacing their existing (V)2 and (V)3 equipment.
-The SEWIP Block 3 (AN/SLQ-32(V)7) will improve ships' electronic attack capability.

-In February 2018, Lockheed Martin received a contract to deliver its High Energy Laser and Integrated Optical-dazzler with Surveillance (HELIOS) system for installation onto an Arleigh Burke destroyer.
+In February 2018, Lockheed Martin received a contract to deliver its High Energy Laser with Integrated Optical-dazzler and Surveillance (HELIOS) system for installation onto an Arleigh Burke destroyer.
 HELIOS is a "60+ kW"-class laser, scalable to 120 kW, that can "dazzle" or destroy small boats and UAVs up to 5 mi away.
 It would be the first laser weapon put on a warship.
-In November 2019, USS Dewey (DDG-105) had the Optical Dazzling Interdictor, Navy (ODIN) system installed, which was publicly revealed in February 2020.
-ODIN differs from the XN-1 LaWS previously mounted on USS Ponce in that ODIN functions as a dazzler, which blinds or destroys optical sensors on drones rather than fully shooting down the aircraft.
-HELIOS underwent land-based testing from August 2021 to March 2022.
-It was delivered to the Navy in August 2022 and installed on USS Preble (DDG-88).
-Preble is expected to begin at-sea testing of the HELIOS in FY2023.
+In November 2019, USS Dewey (DDG-105) had the Optical Dazzling Interdictor, Navy (ODIN) system installed.
+ODIN differs from the XN-1 LaWS previously mounted on USS Ponce in that ODIN functions as a dazzler, which blinds or destroys optical sensors on drones rather than shooting down the aircraft.
+HELIOS was delivered to the Navy in August 2022 and installed on USS Preble (DDG-88).
+Preble was expected to begin at-sea testing of the HELIOS in FY2023.

+Also by 2018, all Arleigh Burke-class ships homeported in the Western Pacific were scheduled to have upgraded ASW systems, including the TB-37U MFTA replacing the AN/SQR-19 TACTAS.